 The default sort is by number of instruments, to find you the ensemble closest to the one you selected.
 You can also sort by catalogue (BWV 1, BWV 2, BWV 3, …), title (movement title), or relevancy (with solo or textual matches first).

-We’re very precise about what is editorial vs original when cataloguing titles, instrumentation, character names, capitalization, etc. Italic type means something was added by the editor of a critical edition.
-Grey italic type means that a VMII contributor added something.
+We’re very precise about what is editorial vs original when cataloguing titles, instrumentation, character names, capitalization, etc. This style of type means something was added by the editor of a critical edition.
+This style of type means that a VMII contributor added something.

 When you view an aria, we show the exact instrumentation from the critical edition or manuscript, in its original language.
 When you search, VMII “rolls up” some very specific instruments (e.g., clarino) to create more general categories (e.g., trumpet).
 If you prefer to search by the most precise names, use the search box (e.g., here are the clarino arias).

 When you search for a dessus instrument like flute, you’ll see movements that call explicitly for flute, as well as movements that call for any dessus instrument.